Name The Republic of Kenya

 • All camps and lodges have radio communication with Nairobi.

-• Most lodges do have a mobile phone signal (Safaricom and / or Zain) in the lodge or nearby (under a tree or on a hill) which sometimes can be weak, so please do not always rely on it.
+• Most lodges do have a mobile phone signal (Airtel, Orange, Safaricom or Yu) in the lodge or nearby (under a tree or on a hill) which sometimes can be weak, so please do not always rely on it.

 • Most lodges and hotels also have internet access in case of emergencies.

-• Please respect the local people with regards to photography and only use cameras if they have permission by “the models” to do so.
+• Please respect the local people with regards to photography and only use cameras if you have the permission of the subject/s to do so.

 • Never try to "steal" a photo against the will of the person concerned.
 Let your guide help negotiate terms before you start shooting!